isabella232/sign-integrations.en/help/workday/tutorial-video.md

 topic-tags: EchoSign/Integrations
 content-type: reference
 thumbnail: 39372.jpg
 locnotes: All languages; screenshots for Tier 1 and 2 only (see the currently published localized page for guidance)
+exl-id: d181bd5c-2f79-4ca1-85be-d0ee087d1655
 ---
 # Configure Adobe Sign for Workday